By 2025, 75% of data will be moved off the cloud. It seems like the cloud just became the major method of data storage. But where are we heading next?

 Uses of Edge Computing

-The number of uses for edge computing keeps growing day in day out.
+The number of uses for edge computing keeps growing day in and day out.
 Below are the most visible and important examples.

 Technology is taking over everywhere, including on the road.
 Different car manufacturing industries are/have invested millions if not billions of dollars in building cars of the future; driverless cars.
 For the effectiveness of this technology, the cars will need data involving the neighboring environment.